 Similarly, if a person becomes mentally incapable of making his or her own personal care decisions (health care, shelter, safety, nutrition, clothing, hygiene), where there are personal care decisions that actually need to be made, and where there is no less restrictive means of addressing the situation (such as a valid power of attorney for personal care), then another person can apply to the court to be appointed as the incapable person’s guardian of the person.

 Adults can become mentally incapable of making their own decisions as a result of illness, brain injury, or dementia.
 Minors are considered to be incapable of managing property as a result of their minority.
 Parents of minors are often surprised to learn that they are not authorized to manage their minor child’s property just because they are a parent of that child - if the minor has assets over $10,000 that need to be used for the minor, the parents would have to apply to the court for guardianship in order to have the legal authority to manage those assets on their child’s behalf.

-These applications require a sworn affidavit to be filed with the court which provides evidence of the person’s incapacity, the need for a guardian, who the guardian should be, and what that proposed guardian’s plans are with respect to the management of the person’s finances (to be set out in a Management Plan in the prescribed form) and with respect to the manner in which personal care decisions will be made (to be set out in a Guardianship Plan in the prescribed form).
+These applications require a sworn affidavit to be filed with the court which provides evidence of the person’s incapacity, the need for a guardian, who the guardian should be, and what that proposed guardian’s plans are with respect to the management of the person’s finances (to be set out in a Management Plan) and with respect to the manner in which personal care decisions will be made (to be set out in a Guardianship Plan).